paritoshgupta/onnx-model-packaging/README.md

 - The example in the reposhows using an ONNX model and package within a container that serves a Flask app that performs the prediction.

+- GitHub actions shows an example of creating a container while the model is in Microsoft Azure Model Registry, image is created by retrieving the model from Azure Model Regstry and then finally creating an Docker image which is later pushed to GitHub Container Registry.*

 Model Used:
     - RoBERTa Sequence Classification
     - place the model (.onnx) file inside /webapp directory